 Day 1: Koh Phangan (Full Moon Party)

-The first day of our 2 weeks in Thailand was quite honestly just 24 hours of travel – finally arriving into Bangkok at 7am on the Sunday.
-We left London at 9am the day before.
-We had a couple of hours before our internal flight to Koh Samui that departed at 11:40.
-We arrive at Koh Samui at 12:45pm, hopped in a taxi to Big Buddha Pier.
-We had around four hours until our 4pm ferry, so we grabbed a bite to eat and a well-earned rest while we waited.
-We finally arrived at Koh Phangan around 5pm and checked in to our pre-booked hostel.
+The first day of our 2 weeks in Thailand was mostly 24 hours of travel, finally arriving into Bangkok at 7am on the Sunday.
+We left London at 9am the day before, with a couple of hours before our internal flight to Koh Samui, which departed at 11:40.
+We arrived into Koh Samui at 12:45pm and took a taxi to Big Buddha Pier.

 UV Body Paint at Full Moon Party, Thailand